sidharrth2002/LaBo/report/main.typ

 Interestingly, the Mixture-of-Experts excels at ultra-low-shot scenarios, where MoE partial insights are fused from both experts to provide surprisingly impressive performance ($>70%$) improvement.
 It must however be noted that the weights learned by gate may be suboptimal when there isn't sufficient supervision to enrich weighting decisions; in early epochs, the average gate weight $g(x_i)$ edges wavers $0.4 arrow.l.r 0.6$ Under mid-range supervision, the results do not consistently favour MoE, since partial supervision is likely insufficient for the gate to converge on an optimal blend, adversely hurting performance instead.

-The use of our novel gating entropy loss provides performance boosts in three of five shots, representative of its utility in stabilising gate estimates.
-The weighting $lambda_"entropy"$ for the entropy loss component is set at 0.2, to avoid saturating the appendix.

 A general observation is that the mixture-of-experts lacks sufficient supervision in few-shot settings to train a sufficiently rich gate, with the full benefits of combining experts only visible during full supervision.

 === Intuition about Foundation Gates